engmohy90/p7/README.md

 - [software installed](#software-installed)
 - [step by step](step-by-step)

-IP address, URL, summary of software installed, summary of configurations made, and a list of third-party resources used to completed this project.

 ## overview

 - this project is a linux configuration to deploy web app via apache using cloud instance (cloud vm)(vps)